Jedynak: Prussian period

 At its opening, "Kaufhaus Conitzer & Söhne" offered a wide and varied range of goods including: the ground floor: silk, linen & cotton articles, clothing, aprons, knitwear, wool, gloves, stockings, umbrellas, haberdashery, lace, linen goods and handicrafts; the first floor: wardrobe hats and shoes for men and boys; the second floor: garments for ladies and girls (dresses, blouses, skirts, dressing gowns, corsets and accessories), and furs; the third floor: carpets, curtains, fabrics, furniture, quilts, blankets, rugs, linoleum, leather, beds, mattresses; and the fourth floor: work rooms and studios consisting of dressmaking, underwears and décor.

-Second Polish Republic|Interwar period
+Second Polish Republic / Interwar period

 During Poland's interwar period, the department store was known as Be-De-Te for "Bydgoski Dom Towarowy" (Bydgoszcz Department Store).
-Bydgoszcz company's profits in 1938 ranked second among the largest department stores in the Poland.
+Bydgoszcz company's profits in 1938 ranked second among the largest department stores in Poland.
 "Be-De-Te" was then famous for its fashion shows.
 On the second floor there was a cafe.